Cray-HPE/sat/docs/man/sat.8.rst

 ===========

-The System Admin Toolkit (SAT) is a command line utility meant to be run from the Bastion Inception Sentinel (BIS) server.
-Its purpose is to assist admins with troubleshooting and querying information about the system and its components at large.
+The System Admin Toolkit (SAT) is a command line utility meant to be run from the Kubernetes manager nodes.
+Its purpose is to assist admins with common tasks, such as troubleshooting and querying information, system boot and shutdown, and replacing hardware components.

 This utility operates via "subcommands", and each has its own manual page.
 These are referenced in the **SEE ALSO** section.